mouahrara/FlipBuildings/README.md

 - `on`: Guests can move and flip any building.

 ## Compatibility
-Compatible with [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915) retextures, [Alternative Textures](https://www.nexusmods.com/stardewvalley/mods/9246) and [Solid Foundations](https://www.nexusmods.com/stardewvalley/mods/12311), so you can flip buildings with custom textures and buildings from other mods!\
+Flip building is compatible with [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915) retextures and custom buildings, [Alternative Textures](https://www.nexusmods.com/stardewvalley/mods/9246) and [Solid Foundations](https://www.nexusmods.com/stardewvalley/mods/12311), so you can flip buildings with custom textures and buildings from other mods!\
 This mod directly modifies parts of **Alternative Textures** and **Solid Foundations**.
 This means that changes to these mods may break compatibility, in which case let me know so I can fix it.
 Furthermore, if you notice issues with one of these mods, make sure they occur without the Flip Buildings Mod before reporting them on the creator's page.

 ## Frequently Asked Questions